MuhammadKashif124/stock_bot/README.md

 1. Fetch current stock data from the StockAnalysis API
 2. Analyze stocks for significant price drops (default threshold: 50%)
 3. Send email alerts if any stocks meet the threshold criteria
+4. Send a "No alert today" email if no stocks meet the criteria
-4. Save stock data and logs for future reference
+5. Save stock data and logs for future reference

+For continuous monitoring, the script includes a built-in scheduler that runs once every 24 hours.

 ## Configuration